drkostas/Data-Science-Methods/README.md

 ```

+You will also need to install MPI in your system.
+[Ref for Ubuntu](https://stackoverflow.com/a/41862957/7043716)

 ## Installing, Testing, Building <a name = "installing"></a>

 All the installation steps are being handled by the [Makefile](Makefile).
 The `server=local` flag basically specifies